mlflow/mlflow/docs/source/models.rst

 model's signature.

 The following example displays the model signature for a classification model trained on the Iris dataset.
-The input is 4 named numeric columns, output is unnamed integer specifying the predicted class:
+The input has 4 named, numeric columns.
+The output is an unnamed integer specifying the predicted class:

 .. code-block:: yaml